Lymphoma Treatments

 Administering stem cells from a donor (allogeneic) which transform into a new immune system.

-For more information download the immunotherapy brochure.
+For more information download the immunotherapy brochure (for patients in Belgium and Luxembourg).

 Autologous stem cell transplantation

-In the case of an autologous stem cell transplant, the patient’s own stem cells are harvested first; the immune system and bone marrow are then largely destroyed by a combination of chemotherapy and/or radiotherapy.
+In the case of an autologous stem cell transplant, stem cells are first collected from the patient.
+The patient’s immune system and bone marrow are then largely destroyed using a combination of chemotherapy and/or radiotherapy.
+Afterwards, the stem cells that were previously collected are infused again.
+The healthy stem cells recover and regenerate the patient’s bone marrow and immune system.

-Autologous stem cell transplantation is often used for treating certain forms of cancer, particularly lymphoma and multiple myeloma.
-Although there is a high burden of treatment and a risk of complications (in particular, infections because of the temporary suppression of the immune system), it is generally less risky than an allogeneic transplant as it avoids the complications associated with rejection and graft-versus-host disease.
+In contrast to an allogeneic transplant, there is no risk of immune rejection because the cells originate from the patient’s own body.
+Autologous stem cell transplantation is often used to treat certain types of cancer, particularly lymphomas and multiple myeloma.
+Although this treatment is intensive and carries a risk of complications, especially infections due to temporary suppression of the immune system, it is generally less risky than an allogeneic stem cell transplant, as complications such as rejection and graft-versus-host disease are avoided.

 Side effects

-Introduction to CAR T therapy
+Introduction to CAR T-cell therapy

-How it works
+How CAR T works

 Illustration of the CAR T therapy process, including the steps of collection, production, freezing, administration and effect